Taicanium/CCSim/KNOWN.md

 Work on implementing an autosave feature.
 Earlier versions had one (which was even buggier than the rest of the program), but it was removed on account of being so buggy as to be worthless.

-Store event data in a temporary data file the same way we now store genealogical data.
+Store event data in a temporary data file the same way we store genealogical data.
 This would eliminate the last major source of memory leakage.

 # To-do

-I have been working on learning the TIFF format with the intention of replacing BMP maps with TIFF maps.
-TIFF is a much more compact (and compression-friendly) file format and doesn't appear too difficult to implement.
-However it is still something I need to become familiar enough with to code around.